johannesbuehl/johncg/README.md

   - tabindex for all elements
   - keyboard-shortcuts
 - update-item: reload changed media (somehow handle video / audio - or just don't care (maybe detect wether it actually changed))
-- change font-color of countdown
 - create library src-folder
 - playout PDFs as base64 to make them work on all render-servers
 - create documentation (including: Template-update-objects, psalm-file-definitions, config-file, companion-setup)
 - modify client to avoid props-down-chaining (instead ts-file like `config.ts` or `logger.ts`)
 - create example-files for songs and psalm
 - move template-jump()-function into update() to prevent error messages in casparcg-log
-- switch release to xz-compression
+- parse chords in songfile in preparation for chord-view
+- casparcg: if no connection on startup possible: try periodically to reconnect